84th Infantry Regiment (France)

-It was on the battlefield of Wagram that he presented the Emperor with the flags taken at Gratz: "Colonel," said Napoleon, "I am pleased with the bravery of your regiment and yours, you will have your eagles engraved: ONE AGAINST TEN.
+It was on the battlefield of Wagram that Gambin presented the Emperor with the flags taken at Graz: "Colonel," said Napoleon, "I am pleased with the bravery of your regiment and yours, you will have your eagles engraved: ONE AGAINST TEN.
 The 84th regiment also received 96 decorations of the Legion of Honor and an imperial decree of August 15 conferred on the colonel the title of count, with an endowment of 10,000 francs of annuity.

 In 1812 it was part of the IV Corps in Russia and fought at the Battle of Smolensk (1812), Battle of Borodino, and the Battle of Maloyaroslavets, where it again fought with great distinction as the town changed hands eight times and General Alexis Delzons was killed leading the regiment during the battle.
 Reformed in 1813 it again served in Italy at the Battle of Feistritz, and the Battle of Caldiero.
-In 1815 two battalions fought at The Battle of Waterloo as part of the VI Corps, taking part in the battle for Placenoit.
+In 1815 two battalions fought at The Battle of Waterloo as part of the VI Corps, taking part in the Battle for Plancenoit.

+World War II

+It was reformed on August 23, 1939 as the 84th Fortress Infantry Regiment (RIF).
+A Type A reserve regiment, it was set up by the infantry mobilization center 13 of Metz-Lauter.
+It belongs to the 101st Fortress Infantry Division and covers the Thiérache sector of the fortified sector (SF) de Maubeuge, that is to say from Maubeuge to Trélon.
+It liaised with the 4th North African Infantry Division (4th DINA).
+It was the first to suffer the German assault from the 7th Panzer Division which broke through to Clairfayts before retreating with the remains of the 87th Fortress Infantry Regiment in the SF Escaut.
+From May 25 to 30, 1940, it fought in the Lille Pocket.
+Part of the regiment embarked for England during the Battle of Dunkirk then returned to the battlefield in Normandy.